sarinupreti/collegesearch/README.md

-# CollegeFinder
+# edulocate

 A website based on PHP and bootstrap to view colleges and get recommended colleges based on users profile.

-# CollegeFinder Website Link
+# edulocate Website Link

 localhost/index.php